3volve/Unity-MachineLearning/README.md

 I broke it up through branching for each game to simplify downloading individual examples.

+If you want to check out the different projects, switch to one of the 3 non-master branches in this repo.

 All Projects with MLLearning tag:

 - These are projects that are the result of me following along with a paid Machine Learning course focused in Unity.